OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/authoring/Set_up_info_page.md

  **Subjects** : If defined, suitable subject areas can be selected here.
 The subject areas are also used for classification in the catalog.
 Look further here [Catalog 2.0](/catalog2.0.md).

- **Educational type:**  Courses can be assigned to one of the selected categories here.
+ **Implementation format** :  Courses can be assigned to one of the selected format here.
 However, the assignment has no effect on the actual design of the course.
 Also, the terms can be used differently by different authors.

  **Main language** : Enter the language in which the learning resource was